 Wireless WAN’s are less common but they generally use the same kind of data that you see on mobile devices like 4G, wi-fi or in some cases satellite.
 When it comes to commercial WAN’s the wireless options are far less common due to the reliability of them.
 However, with services like 5g coming in that could change in the future and make it more cost effective for businesses needing a wide area network.

 You may have also heard about SD-WAN (software defined WAN).
 This is a newer technology in network services and is rapidly growing in popularity.
 This is because SD WAN connects your networks making them work smarter, faster and at a lower cost than traditional networks.
 They can also help reduce the frame relay time, which can be a big benefit to businesses that rely on this.

-We have written about the difference between WAN & SD WAN previously.
-So if you are interested in those two please check it out.
+We have written about the difference between WAN & SD WAN previously, follow the link if you require more information on that.

 What Network is best for my business?

 Your network is as unique as your business & there are multiple factors to consider when choosing the best option.
 Two important things to consider when looking at network options include: